 I was amazed at the process of pregnancy and birth but was still fighting old ways of thinking.
 Could my body really do this?!
 I knew I needed support.
 I surrounded myself with other Mamas who fully engaged with their birth experiences.
 I created a birthing preparation practice unique to my birthing needs that included components of The Bradley Method & HypnoBabies.
 The more effort and intention I put into preparing my mind and body for an unmedicated birth experience, the more I started to believe that I COULD do this.
 And I did.

 My journey, though unique and special to me, isn’t all that uncommon.
 It was a journey of learning to trust my body and myself and it was also a turning point for both my self-confidence and my career.
 I have been in the social work field since 2004 helping women and teens discover their autonomy while embarking on their individual paths towards radical self-acceptance.
-Through my own empowering birth experience I was able to see a new purpose for myself—one of supporting women through their unique journeys into and through Motherhood.
+Through my own empowering birth experience I was able to see a new purpose for myself—one of supporting women through their unique journeys into and throughout Motherhood/Parenthood.

 Other "About Me" details include: This year will mark 8 years of marriage to my best friend and our daughter, whom we lovingly call "Kay Kay Pie" turns 3.
 I have a BA from the University of Tulsa and am on the path towards IBCLC.